 About the Manager Learning Journey

-The manager learning journey begins with self-paced learning, and you've been pre-enrolled in STARS.
-You'll start with an orientation, then take two or more of the brief Harvard Implicit Association Tests, and participate in e-learning courses.
-After this component is completed, you're able to enroll in the virtual, interactive workshops.
+The manager Learning Journey begins with self-paced learning, and you've been pre-enrolled in STARS.
+In Part 1 of your journey, you'll start with an orientation, then take two or more brief implicit association tests, and participate in e-learning courses.

-Visit the self-paced learning webpage for details about this component.
+Visit the Part 1 webpage for details about this component.

-Included in the self-paced learning are e-learning courses; two are for all participants in The IDEAL Learning Journey, with one additional e-learning courses specifically for managers.
+In Part 1, the self-paced learning consists of e-learning courses; two are for all participants in The IDEAL Learning Journey, with one additional e-learning course specifically for managers.
 Here's a description of all three:

 - Course 1: Implicit Bias and its Impact describes how the brain uses shortcuts and schemas to process stimuli; explains how attitudes, stereotypes, and biases form; describes and cites ways in which implicit bias affects daily actions; compares the cause/effect relationship of implicit bias, and identifies common forms of workplace biases.
 Time commitment: Approximately 60 minutes.

-- Course 2: Debiasing Techniques recognizes situations wherein an individual is prone to the influence of bias; reviews external factors that influence the bias; evaluates the influence of bias on the decision-making process; provides counterexamples and stereotype replacements, and aids in constructing a personal plan for managing the influence of implicit bias.
+- Course 2: Debiasing Techniques recognizes situations wherein an individual is prone to the influence of bias; reviews external factors that influence the bias; evaluates the influence of bias on the decision-making process; provides counterexamples and stereotype replacements, and helps you construct a personal plan for managing the influence of implicit bias.
 Time commitment: Approximately 60 minutes.

 For people managers, one additional e-learning course is included: